Sales-Automation-Suite/P3SalesAutomationSuite/README.md

 ## Automation Inputs

-Before, or at the start of, running Sales Automation Suite (SAS), the user will have the option to modify their search criteria in the Tempalte.xlsx file.
+Before, or at the start of, running Sales Automation Suite (SAS), the user will have the option to modify their search criteria in the Template.xlsx file.
 Users can modify:
 1. Number of job keywords to search for (JobTitle column)
 2. Number of searches made for each keyword (Number-Of_Job_Search column)